calaldees/teachingWorkshops/teacherTraining/assessment.md

 School 21 (stratford - east london)
 2:1 from a rustle group is no longer appropriate for the skills they are looking for Not suiting employers, not suiting individuals
-Why is it s competition?
+Why is it a competition?
 (1/3 fail?)
 Assessment a purpose of education need to be aligned Schools need to be recognised for what they offer beyond exam results